ory/docs/docs/ecosystem/community.md

 Members of the Ory community have built technology, written blog posts, and published open source software that extends or modifies the core technology.
-This is not an exhaustive list.
+This isn't an exhaustive list.
 Want your own content here?
 Create a PR!

-> Please note that this content is not actively maintained by the Ory team, is
+> Please note that this content isn't actively maintained by the Ory team, is
 > written by the community and might be out of date, unmaintained, or otherwise
 > faulty.